DominicMaas/TimelineExtension/README.md

-This extension is no longer being developer, and the login backend has been shutdown.
+This extension is no longer being developed, and the login backend has been shutdown.
 Please use the official Microsoft Extension: https://chrome.google.com/webstore/detail/web-activities/eiipeonhflhoiacfbniealbdjoeoglid

 ---